Four notes. That's all it takes to create the raw material for a hundred songs.

 Step 2: Create 5 Short Melodies Using Only Those Notes

-Don’t worry about chords yet.
-Don’t worry about lyrics.
-Don’t even worry if it “sounds like a song.”
-Your job is to sketch.
-To doodle.
-To spit out fragments like you’re tossing darts in the dark.
+Don't worry about chords or lyrics yet, and don't worry if it doesn't "sound like a song."
+Your job is to sketch and doodle, spitting out fragments like you're tossing darts in the dark.

 Here’s how it might look using C, E, F, G: